 Statue of Liberty

 You haven’t fully experienced the United States if you haven’t paid a visit to The Statue of Liberty.
 This is one of the most famous landmarks in New York.
 Standing majestically on Liberty Island in Manhattan, New York, The Statue of Liberty is probably the most picturesque statue in all of the United States.
-The statue is made of copper, and was a gift from the French to the US, built by Gustave Eiffel.
+The statue is made of copper and was a gift from the French to the US, built by Gustave Eiffel.
 The statue soon becomes United States’ icon of freedom and a welcoming sight to immigrants arriving from abroad.
 The statue has a height of about 93 meters, with a robed woman representing the Roman goddess Libertas.
 She holds a torch above her head and is carrying tabula ansata with the date of the US Independence inscribed on it, while there is a broken chain on her feet.
 This grand statue receives approximately 3.2 million visitors per year.